UMCUGenetics/vcf-explorer_old/doc/couchdb.md

 ```

 ### Settings
-default.ini and/or local.ini and/or _utils/config.html via the browser.
+Setting can be adjusted by editing default.ini or local.ini or _utils/config.html via the browser.
 ```sh
 [http]
   port = 8080